Blendify/blender-manual/blender_docs/manual/modifiers/modify/data_transfer.rst

 **********************

 The **Data Transfer** modifier transfers several types of data from one mesh to another.
-Data types include vertex groups, UV layers, vertex colors, custom normals…
+Data types include vertex groups, UV layers, vertex colors, custom normals...

 Transfer works by generating a mapping between source mesh’s items (vertices, edges, etc.) and destination ones, either on a one-to-one basis, or mapping several source items